udacity/create-your-own-adventure/english/light-fire/succumb/game-over.md

-You are now one with the marshmallow.
+You feel yourself slowly being enveloped my the gooiness of the marshmallows.

 You feel for the first time, true inner peace.

-Better luck next time.

 [Fight the sensation.
 Claw back to life.](../../marshmallow.md)